gogoprog/terminaljs/README.md

 # terminaljs

-terminal.js is a dead simple JavaScript library for emulating a shell environment.
+terminal.js is a dead simple JavaScript library for emulating / simulating a shell environment.

 ![terminaljs demo](assets/demo.gif)